Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

-From the final probabilistic forecasting of $\{y_{j,T_{0}+1:T}\}_{j=1}^{J}$, we extract a wide range of $Q$ prescribed quantiles $\tau$ for all time series $j$.
-This full list of quantile forecasting is then assembled to build the estimated quantile Student's t distribution, as follows
+From the final probabilistic forecasting of $\{y_{j,T_{0}+1:T}\}_{j=1}^{J}$, we extract $Q$ defined quantiles $\tau$ for all time series $j$.
+The quantiles obtained from quantile forecasting are accumulated to build the estimated quantile Student's t distribution, as follows